learn-co-curriculum/hs-ruby-2-teachers-guide-sinatra-mvc/README.md

     * See code snippet 5
   * **Views**
     * This holds HTML and erb files.
 Erb stands for embedded Ruby
-    * Write some valid HTML with a placeholder where the tweets will displayed in `tweets.erb`
+    * Write some valid HTML with a placeholder where the tweets will displayed in `index.erb`
     * See code snippet 6

 **CONNECTING THE MVC COMPONENTS**